 Make sure that you can handle being away from friends and family.
 You also need to be outgoing.
 It’s important to make sure you get all the correct certificates required.

-Before joining a yacht – do your homework on the boat, if it charters, how busy is it for the season, what are the crew and owners like?
+Before joining a yacht – do your homework on the boat, if it charters, how busy is it for the season, and what are the crew and owners like?

 What are your favourite dishes to make?

-Since I am currently in Australia, I have been doing lots of cooking workshops using native Australian bush flavours and protein such as lemon myrtle, finger lime, Davidson plum plus crocodile tail, emu and kangaroo.
+Since I am currently in Australia, I have been doing lots of cooking workshops using native Australian bush flavours and proteins such as lemon myrtle, finger lime, Davidson plum plus crocodile tail, emu and kangaroo.